2sic/app-mobius-forms/README.md

 2. data is saved, together with the _Timestamp_, _SenderIP_, optionaly generated _Title_ or even raw JSON-data
 3. sends [various e-mails][cust-mail], which are **razor-templateable** and has **Reply-To** and **CC** options
 4. **multi-language** labels and messages, already translated into English and German/Deutsch
-6. field validation uses [html5 and jQueryValidation][jqval] and works with multiple forms on the same page
+6. field validation uses [html5 and pristinejs][pristine-js] and works with multiple forms on the same page
 7. you can easily **review / manage / filter** the submitted items in a table-view
 8. **export all submissions** into an Excel-compatible XML format
 1. **open code C# WebApi** easy to customize if you ever need to